Rishikul Yogshala Rishikesh

-The name Bakāsana is derived from the Sanskrit words Baka means “Crow”, and asana means ” Pose”.
+The name Bakāsana is derived from the Sanskrit words Baka, which means “Crow”, and asana, which means “pose“.
 Bakasana resembles the stance of a crow in its final pose.

-From ancient times, Birds have been a source of inspiration to us.
-Crow is the bird who brings the Power of Foresight to those who work with it.
+From ancient times, birds have been a source of inspiration to us.
+The crow is the bird that brings the power of foresight to those who work with it.
 Crows are known to build their nests in very tall trees.
-Doing so, they can get a Better Vision or Perspective on the rest of their surroundings.
+Doing so, they can get a better vision or perspective on the rest of their surroundings.

-Human beings were keen to learn flying and building homes atop of trees.
+Human beings were keen to learn to fly and build homes on top of trees.
 These aspirations were fulfilled by observing these birds.
-Even to this date, there are numerous technologies that are being developed by mimicking them – all the way from shock absorbing mechanisms inspired by the Woodpeckers to the bullet train nose caps that were created observing at the Kingfishers.
-Yogis too, have keenly noticed many such characters from birds that could be incorporated into the asanas.
-They created postures which were based on extraordinary birds that enabled us to gain numerous benefits from the regular practice.
+Even to this date, there are numerous technologies that are being developed by mimicking them, all the way from shock-absorbing mechanisms inspired by the woodpeckers to the bullet train nose caps that were created by observing the kingfishers.
+Yogis, too, have keenly noticed many such characters from birds that could be incorporated into the asanas.
+They created postures that were based on extraordinary birds that enabled us to gain numerous benefits from the regular practice.

 Power of Crow